afzalamu/LTSpice/Lab 1 - RC  NETWORK ANALYSIS/readme.md

 ## Schematic in LT SPICE
 Input given is the square pulse using the following command:
 `PULSE(0 5 0 1u 1u 6m 12m)`
-Suitable time period should be choosen for the Pulse Signal by observing the RC time constant.
+Suitable time period should be chosen for the Pulse Signal by observing the RC time constant.

 ![Schematic](https://github.com/afzalamu/LTSpice-Lab/assets/124300839/43510fdd-4c56-4780-ba39-6618ac976204)